Join us February 1 for the art opening for 3 of Denver’s best upcoming artists: Rochelle Johnson, Juliette Hemingway, Christine Fontenot.

 The Contemporary Expressions series grew from an exploration of color: what it says about our feelings and what it signifies about ourselves.
 This work has its roots in my representational paintings of urban life.
 As both an artist and a woman of color, I’ve longed to see the beauty that was all around me represented in art, but found that cultural beauty norms are still the norm in painting, too.
 I chose blue to be a new skin color for all races to see if what was left wasn’t the representation of black people or brown people or white people ect., but just people.

-Music by Stephanie Hancock (vocalist), Mike Chipman (piano) and Tony Exum Jr (Saxophonist)
+Stephanie Hancock (vocalist), Mike Chipman (piano) and Tony Exum Jr (Saxophonist)

 We believe Live Jazz should be as accessible as possible.
 As always there is no cover charge.